verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v0.6.0
 - Features:
-    - In-cluster installer which replaces client-side install scripts.
+    - In-cluster installer which replaces client-side installation scripts.
     - Added installation profiles; in this release, there are two: production and development.
     - Verrazzano system components now emit JSON structured logs.
 - Fixes: